BerisDizdar/City_Weather_Comparison/README.md

 Step 5: Once the desired package is selected, click Install.

 ## Required Packages
-Use pip3 to install Pandas
+Use pip3 to install Pandas:
 pip3 install pandas

-Use pip3 to install Matplotlib pip3 install matplotlib
+Use pip3 to install Matplotlib: pip3 install matplotlib

-If using a virtual environment or conda environment Use pip3 to install ipykernel pip3 install ipykernel
+If using a virtual environment or conda environment

+Use pip3 to install ipykernel: pip3 install ipykernel

 Numpy and DateTime should come with python, if not, use the following instructions to install each package:
-Use pip3 to install DateTime
+Use pip3 to install DateTime:
 pip3 install DateTime

-Use pip3 to install Numpy
+Use pip3 to install Numpy:
 pip3 install numpy

 ## Features Required for Project by CodeKY